JLF FIRM ARTICLES AND NEWS

 Whether your insurance rates will increase largely depends on whether you were legally at fault for your accident.
 If you were, there is a good chance that your premiums will increase.
 In fact, according to Bankrate, drivers who were at-fault in accidents that resulted in bodily injury or extensive property damage experience, on average, a 31 percent increase in their premiums.

 Legally speaking, a person is at fault when their negligence or violation of a safety rule results in an accident.
 Some examples of ways in which drivers can be at fault include:

 - Failing to yield the right of way

 - Poor vehicle maintenance

 In many cases, the police who respond to the scene of an accident make an initial determination about fault and may even issue a citation or arrest one of the drivers involved.
 Sometimes, fault is determined by insurance company investigators after the fact.
 Finally, in some cases, fault is disputed and ultimately is left up to a judge or jury to decide.
-Regardless of the facts of your case, it’s always a good idea to talk to a lawyer about your accident in order to protect your rights.
+Regardless of the facts of your case, it’s always a good idea to talk to an experienced personal injury lawyer about your accident to protect your rights.